Oil prices pause after sharp falls

 Investment bank Goldman Sachs said if the rig count holds, U.S. oil production would increase by 770,000 bpd between the fourth quarter of last year and the same quarter this year in the Permian, Eagle Ford, Bakken and Niobrara shale oilfields.

-There are also indicators that demand growth in Asia, the world’s biggest oil-consuming region, is stalling, despite new crude oil import quotas issued for Chinese refineries on Monday.
+There are also indicators that demand growth in Asia, the world’s biggest oil-consuming region, is stalling.
+While China increased the 2017 oil import quotas for its refineries, oil demand growth has been slowing for some time, albeit from record levels.

 Japan’s customs-cleared crude imports fell 13.5 per cent in May from a year earlier, while India took in 4.2 per cent less crude in May than the year before.